CHEX-MATE: CLUster Multi-Probes in Three Dimensions (CLUMP-3D), I. Gas Analysis Method using X-ray and Sunyaev-Zel'dovich Effect Data: Application to CHEX-MATE data

 \subsection{PSZ2 G313.33+61.13 (Abell 1689)}

 Using the datasets described above, we demonstrate our fitting method for PSZ2 G313.33+61.13 (Abell 1689), which is a Tier-2 cluster in the CHEX-MATE sample located at $z=0.1832$ with a \Planck\ SZ estimated mass of $M_{500} = 8.77 \times 10^{14} \textrm{M}_\odot$.
-We note the lensing mass measurement of the cluster is $\sim$70\% higher than the \Planck\ hydrostatic mass estimate; see \citet{2015ApJ...806..207U}.
-We conducted a triaxial fit aligning the model center with the X-ray peak \citep{2023arXiv230503082B}.
+We note the lensing mass measurement of the cluster is $\sim$70\% higher than the \Planck\ hydrostatic mass estimate \citep[see][]{2015ApJ...806..207U}.
+We conducted a triaxial fit aligning the model center with the X-ray peak \citep{2023AnA...674A.179B}.
 For a morphologically regular cluster, like Abell 1689, any deviations or offsets between the SZ and X-ray measurements are expected to have minimal impact on the overall model fit.
 The \Planck\ + ACT SZ $y$-maps, along with the \xmm\ X-ray SB and temperature maps, are shown in Fig.~\ref{fig:psz2g313-input}.
 Maps of the rms noise for each observable are also included, and indicate that the cluster is imaged at high signal to noise.
-This particular cluster was chosen for our demonstration because its triaxial shape has been well studied in the literature \citep{2011MNRAS.416.2567M, 2011MNRAS.416.3187S, 2012MNRAS.419.2646S, 2015ApJ...806..207U}.
-For example, \cite{2012MNRAS.419.2646S} performed a gas-only analysis using radial profiles of the X-ray and SZ observations from {\em Chandra}, \xmm\, {\em WMAP}, along with various ground-based SZ facilities, and constrained the shape and orientation of the cluster's triaxial model with $q_{\text{ ICM,1}} = 0.70 \pm 0.15$, $q_{\text{ ICM,2}} = 0.81 \pm 0.16$, and $\cos \theta = 0.70 \pm 0.29$.
-A subsequent study by \citet{2015ApJ...806..207U} presented a combined multiwavelength analysis that included lensing data, with the inferred ICM distribution being $q_{\text{ ICM,1}} = 0.60 \pm 0.14$, $q_{\text{ ICM,2}} = 0.70 \pm 0.16$.
-Their derived value of $\cos \theta$, obtained from the combined lensing and X-ray/SZ analysis, was found to be $0.93 \pm 0.06$.
-The large $\cos \theta$ suggests that the major axis of the triaxial ellipsoid ($x^{\text{ int}}_3$ in Fig.~\ref{fig:ellipsoid}) is closely aligned with the observer's line of sight.